 Online surveys can result in limited sampling and availability of respondents, possible low response rates, a high dropout rate and the risk of professional responders - those who regularly participate in surveys to earn money.
 It also requires that respondents have access to a smartphone, tablet or computer with Internet access.

-3. Surveys of mobile telephony are becoming more and more popular, despite concerns about prejudice regarding self-selection, because they are cost-effective, quick to implement and generally provide a "good enough" reading to make decisions.
+These type of surveys are becoming more and more popular, despite concerns about prejudice regarding self-selection, because they are cost-effective, quick to implement and generally provide a "good enough" reading to make decisions.

 Mobile surveys can be implemented using USSD and SMS technology for markets dominated by feature phones or online surveys where smartphones dominate.